moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 * the number of senders or receiver in a given session transmitting distinct streams,
 * whether a session has bi-direction flows of media from senders and receivers, and
-* the expected lowest latency requirements using the definitions specified in {{I-D.draft-ietf-mops-streaming-opcons}}.
+* the expected lowest latency requirements using the definitions specified in {{term}}.

 It is likely that we should add other characteristics, as we come to understand them.